Skip to main content

 Recent solo exhibitions include: Fiorucci Foundation, London (2025); Kunstmuseum Appenzell (2024); Z33, Hasselt (2024); Art Museum Riga Bourse (2022); GAMeC, Bergamo, (2021); New Museum, New York (2020); the Latvian Pavilion, 58th Venice Biennale (2019); and Palais de Tokyo, Paris (2018).

-This exhibition is generously supported by Fluxus Art Projects.
+Generously supported by Fluxus Art Projects.

 Visual Arts Events